 Shy’s voice sounds young but professional on Rejuvenated, and by Fragile Branches, the smooth confidence is still there, but she’s steadier, and she sounds–if anything–more like herself, her excellence as a rapper honed and matured from her years of practice.
 Fragile Branches is a lush musical experience, with samples and beats that build a mood that feels like a throwback.
 It even includes a nod to Bobby Bland’s much-sampled 1974 hit “Ain’t No Love In The Heart of the City,” with Shy’an’s whip-smart flow, lyrics balancing on the beat with deceptive ease.

 Her most recent EP, I Just Need a Minute, has a more subdued sound.
 It opens with her cousin speaking, and then segues into the music, a sped-up instrumental of the opening chords of Major Harris’ 1975 hit “Love Won’t Let me Wait.”
 The mixtape ends with “Once Upon a Rhyme,” the track that also inspired a music video (below).
 Shy’an was very involved in the creation of the music video, from the storyline to the other artists that she tapped to work on it.
 The result is a journey through struggle with iconic Bay Area imagery, that is as enjoyable to watch as the song is to listen to.
 Shy’An G has talent, and she is going places.
 Literally.
-Hit the link to support her trip to London this summer.
-Check out the video for “One Upon a Rhyme,” and to see her perform in person, check her out on May 18th when she’ll be onstage with The Pharcyde at New Parish in Oakland.
+Hit the link to support her trip to London this summer and check out the video for “One Upon a Rhyme” below.